 4. What is your artistic process like?

-It usually starts with something I have found : plant, rock, a piece of wood, anything that trigger my imagination.
-I shoot it, import it in photoshop and quickly sketch different composition.
+It usually starts with something I have found: plant, rock, a piece of wood, anything that triggers my imagination.
+I shoot it, import it in photoshop and quickly sketch different compositions.
 Once I have found what I want to do, I print it on paper with a low opacity and draw the final illustration.
 When it’s done, I scan my drawing and do the colouring in Photoshop.
-Et voilà !
+Et voilà!

 5. Who and/or what inspires your work?

-Nature obviously, but also cartoons, movies, book, countless of illustrators, travels, exhibition, podcast, my daughter, music, science, architecture, and many other things.
+Nature obviously, but also cartoons, movies, books, countless illustrators, travels, exhibitions, podcasts, my daughter, music, science, architecture, and many other things.
 I believe it’s important to look for inspiration in a wide range of fields and not just in illustration and graphic design.

 6. What role does art play in your life?
 How does it change the way you view the world?